 What the media did not report was that the deceased, his brother and family were all members of the Church of Christ.

 Think up a strategy of something you could do for your enemy that could be beautiful.
-Do not do it, just think of what you could do if circumstances on your heart would permit it.
+Do not do it, just think of what you could do if circumstances and your heart would permit it.

 I do not check or correct the homework, this is for your own spiritual development.